Skip to main content

 So, how do you reduce stress once you have it?

-“It might be tempting to overeat, drink alcohol or use tobacco, but those things provide temporary relief at best, and only add to health problems in the long run,” says Dr. Campbell.
+“It might be tempting to overeat, drink alcohol or use tobacco, but those things provide temporary relief at best, and only add to health problems in the long run,” says Dr. Bailey.

 Some healthier ways to relieve stress include:

-“Exercise is an especially great way to reduce or eliminate stress, boost your energy levels and improve your mood, not to mention your overall health,” Dr. Campbell notes.
+“Exercise is an especially great way to reduce or eliminate stress, boost your energy levels and improve your mood, not to mention your overall health,” Dr. Bailey says.
 “And you don’t have to run miles to get the benefits for your mind and body.
 You can start small by taking a daily walk.”

 Need more help or guidance?